-British Columbia currently has 27 regulated health professions caring for patients and clients in a variety of settings, including hospitals, other health care facilities, and the community.
+British Columbia’s regulated health professions provide care for patients and clients in a variety of settings, including hospitals, other health care facilities, and the community.

 When choosing a health professional, especially in community settings, you can ask them if they are registered with a regulatory college.
 You will also find a public register of registered professionals on each college website.